CES 2020: The Consumer “Experience” Show?

 As the largest technology show in the world, CES now goes beyond products and prototypes and has established itself as a global gathering of ideas and experiences that transform and enrich people’s lives.

-Indeed, as tech companies have evolved into lifestyle brands, the E in CES has increasingly come to stand for “experience” rather than “electronics”.
+Indeed, as tech companies transition into the lifestyle space, the E in CES is increasingly less focused on “electronics” and more on “experience”.
 Hyper-personalisation, human connectivity, and experience all dominated the conversation at the WPP Terrace.

 Highlights from the WPP Terrace:

 Recognising the innovations, among thousands, that will impact the future remains one of the most valuable takeouts of the show.
-Here's my four key trends from CES 2020:
+Here's my five key trends from CES 2020:

 Connected living means a world where everything – homes, offices, cities – are connected via smart devices.
 These bring together data, voice, video and more to provide a continuous experience, according to our personal needs.
 This year will see increased connection, reasonable pricing and seamless presence in everyday life, resulting in increased consumer investment and adoption.